Written by Alondra Perez. Graphic by Sophie Levy.

-A couple summers ago, I was invited to my friend Laura’s parent’s house in Long Island.
+A couple of summers ago, I was invited to my friend Laura’s parent’s house on Long Island.
 She’s white.
 I was invited along with some other classmates, two white girls: Jane and Erica and one Asian girl, Abbie.
 We all met during our actor training in New York City the year before.
 We took the train over to Long Island from Port Authority.
 During the ride, we talked about the use of nigga.
-Jane expressed it being used frequently by white people in Florida, where she grew up.
+Jane recalled it being used frequently by white people in Florida, where she grew up.
 She admitted to having said it before but no longer doing so, stating that she now understood she should not say it.
 Laura felt that if white people couldn’t say it, then everyone should stop using it altogether.
 Erica was on the fence and willing to agree with whatever made her seem most liberal and least problematic.
 Abbie said white people couldn’t say it.
 The conversation was laid to rest as I established that only Black people could choose when, where and how to use it.
 It’s not for white people.
-Our conversation shadowed me as we walked from the train station to Laura’s house
+Our conversation shadowed me as we walked from the train station to Laura’s house.

 The rest of the day was fine.
 We ate hot dogs and chips, I think.
 I met Laura’s father, an outgoing and sometimes imposing white man.
 Laura’s mom was petite and didn’t talk too much.
 I finally met Laura’s brother, whom, she often mentioned, was an avid Bernie supporter.
 He hung around in the shadows, though, on the outskirts of our conversations.
 We did not talk much.